tanistheta/tanistheta/README.md

 > CS student finding hidden structure in things that look random.

-I study how information behaves — in code, in commits, in music, in systems that seem chaotic until they aren't.
-Currently at MUJ (Batch '27), building things that sit at the intersection of data science and the kind of questions that don't have obvious answers yet.
+I study how information behaves - in code, in commits, in music, in systems that seem chaotic until they aren't.
+Currently at MUJ (Batch '28), building things that sit at the intersection of data science and the kind of questions that don't have obvious answers yet.

 ---

 ## work that matters

 ### [Entropic Fingerprint](https://github.com/tanistheta/entropic-fingerprint)
-Shannon entropy analysis of Git commit histories to detect software release events — without access to tags, changelogs, or any explicit signals.
+Shannon entropy analysis of Git commit histories to detect software release events - without access to tags, changelogs, or any explicit signals.
 Trained on Flask, Django, and CPython; generalizes cross-repo. **72% accuracy on irregular release cycles**, statistically significant result.
-Expanding to 9 repositories (2018–2024) toward a potential MSR conference submission.
+Expanding to 9 repositories (2018–2024).

 > *The intuition: releases aren't random.
 They compress entropy.*